weijuey/tp/docs/UserGuide.md

 ### Locating contacts by tag : `findtag`

-Find contact with the given tag.
+Finds contact with the given tag.

 Format: `findtag KEYWORD [MORE_KEYWORDS]`